mnemonic-no/VEPS/README.md

 VEPS processes National Vulnerability Database (NVD) data to predict which CVEs are most likely to be exploited in the wild.
 The system combines:

 - **Data Processing**: Automated NVD data download and feature extraction
-- **DistilBERT Models**: For predicting missing CVSS scores and CWE classifications
+- **DistilBERT Models**: For predicting missing CVSS vectors and CWE classifications
 - **XGBoost Model**: For vulnerability exploitation likelihood prediction
 - **Daily Pipeline**: Automated daily predictions on new CVE data